XCP UDP Data Acquisition

 In the Block Parameters dialog box, use the toggle buttons to reorder the selected measurements.

 This parameter enables support for XCP data types and dimensions as defined in the ASAP2 standard.
 The Block Output Settings parameter selects whether the port outputs Compu method conversion values or raw values.
 The options provide:

 Raw values (no Compu method conversion)sets the port data type according to the type definition in the A2L file and supports up to three-dimensional XCP measurements in Simulink.

 double, converting all internal measurement values.
-This selection supports up to three-dimensional XCP measurements in Simulink
+This selection supports up to three-dimensional XCP measurements in Simulink.

-These ASAP2 data types are supported by corresponding Simulink port data types.
+These ASAP2 data types are supported by corresponding Simulink port data types:

 The dimension support in the block accommodates the different treatment of

-An XCP measurement can have
+row-major matrices.
+An XCP measurement can have a

 ROW_DIR .
 If a matrix

-COLUMN_DIR, the blocks rearranges the
+COLUMN_DIR, the blocks rearrange the measurement

-entries that are contiguous on the ECU to be noncontiguous in MATLAB and Simulink.
+are contiguous on the ECU to be noncontiguous in MATLAB and Simulink.

 255 has the highest priority.
 The